Lydster/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object Model.
+It is an object rerspresentation of HTML elements on a webpage.
+It gives us an interface to be able to test edits on our page and a visual represeentation of our HTML elements, so that we can see where and what we need to select.

 2. What is an event?

+An event is an action taken by a website or web app user.

 3. What is an event listener?

+Event listers are methods that allow us to track events and add reactions to those events.

 4. Why would we convert a NodeList into an Array?

+You would convert a NodeList to an array in order to access all of the functionality of working with an array, including using higher order functions that are not available to tthe nodelist.

 5. What is a component?

+A component is a reusable template that allows you to easliy access your content through data attribute, classes, ids, and html tags.
+A component allows you to create complex functionality and then repeat that functionality over and over again.

 ### Git Set up